-The High Priest was also the only person who could consult the Urim and Thummim regarding a matter that required a decision directly from God (Exodus 28:30).
-In addition, he alone was allowed to wear a special breastplate (sometimes referred to as the "breastplate of judgment" - Exodus 28:30) that had embedded in it twelve precious stones which represented the twelve tribes of Israel (Leviticus 8:7 - 9, Exodus 28:17 - 20, 39:10 - 13).
+The High Priest was also the only person who could use two (likely) gems referred to in the Bible as the Urim and Thummim.
+They were used, on rare occasions, to consult God's will regarding important matters that required a direct decision by him (Exodus 28:30).
+The special breastplate of gems made only for his use (sometimes referred to as the "breastplate of judgment" - Exodus 28:30) had each of its precious stones engraved with the name of one of the twelve tribes of Israel (Leviticus 8:7 - 9, Exodus 28:17 - 20, 39:10 - 13).

-Putting it all together, the below image shows the placement of precious stones in the High Priest's breastplate (from the point of view of a person looking at it while the priest is wearing it) along with the name engraved on each one.
+Putting it all together, the below image shows the placement of gems in the High Priest's breastplate (from the point of view of a person looking at it while the priest is wearing it) along with the name engraved on each one.